The Children Act (novel): Plot

 Fiona Maye is a respected High Court Judge specialising in Family Law and living in Gray's Inn Square.
-While reviewing a case, she is approached by her husband, Jack, who tells her that because of their lack of physical intimacy he would like to embark on a sexual affair, with her permission, with a 28-year-old statistician.
+While reviewing a case, she is approached by her husband, Jack, who tells her that because of their lack of physical intimacy he would like to embark on a perfect affair, with her permission, with a 28-year-old statistician.
 Fiona is horrified and refuses to agree to Jack's terms.
 Fiona had developed a horror of the body after presiding over a case in which she ruled that conjoined twins should be separated despite the fact that one twin would immediately die due to her verdict.
 Though her peers lauded her elegant solution to the case, Fiona is privately troubled by it but nevertheless refuses to share this detail with Jack.
 In the middle of their fight, Fiona receives a call about an emergency case of a young teenager with leukaemia who refuses a blood transfusion as a member of Jehovah's Witnesses.
 Jack leaves the apartment.

 Going to work Fiona finds herself pondering her marriage, her childlessness (in part due to her dedication to her career).
 Impulsively she decides to change the locks to her home despite knowing that this is illegal.
 Returning home she realizes that Jack has not returned or tried to contact her.

 The following day Fiona hears arguments for the case involving Adam, the young Jehovah's Witness.
 As he is only three months shy of his 18th birthday Fiona decides to visit him in the hospital to try to ascertain whether he is capable of denying treatment or not.
 She finds him a precocious and kind boy and he reads her poetry and plays a tune on his violin with her, with Fiona joining him by singing to his playing in an encore.
 Returning to court she rules that the hospital be allowed to give him the blood transfusion.
 Feeling elated with her decision she walks home and, upon returning, discovers that Jack has returned feeling foolish about his attempts to leave her.
 Fiona realizes that everything will eventually go back to normal and is ultimately disappointed that he returned at a time when she was happy and actually anticipating being alone.